Dr Derek Dunstone

 Suffolk Local Optometric Committee (LOC) - active member on committee which includes arranging educational meetings for local optometrists.

 Established the first optometry referral pathway for frail patients at risk of falling, Sept 2017.
-Published in Optometry Today , August 2018, Volume 58:08 p75-78 and additional details can be found via Suffolk LOC website.
+Published in Optometry Today , August 2018, Volume 58:08 p75-78 and additional details can be found via Suffolk LOC website (See Public Health section).

 Completed an audit of Suffolk Optometrists Referrals in June 2015, a summary of which was published; Optometry Today, June 13 2015, p35-37.
-Full details regarding the project and the work of the Suffolk LOC can be found here.
+Full details regarding this project, as well as referral guidance for Central Serous Chorioretinopathy written May 2019, can be found here.
+(See bottom of page, under 'Other referral guidance')

 Retinoscopy research completed research in June 2014 as part of the Ophthalmic Doctorate Programme via Aston University.
 This research involved a National and International survey of the Retinoscopy habits of optometrists and a clinical trial comparing accuracy of differing designs of retinoscopes.
 Published in Optometry in Practice, Vol 12, Issue 2, June 2013, 'Survey of habits and attitudes to retinoscopy by optometrists in the UK'.
 The thesis abstract and link to the full thesis can be found here.